apugoneappu/testing/docs/README.md

-# BookMySlot: Automatic Covid Vaccine Booking
+# Automatic Covid Vaccine Booking
 BookMySlot is a simple app to book appointments for the Covid-19 vaccine in India.

 ## How to use